ebuilderCCO/DDC-SDK-Public/android/README.md

 [![N|Solid](https://ebuilder.com/wp-content/uploads/2017/02/ebuilder-effortless-logo.png)](https://ebuilder.com/)

 ### About the SDK
-SDK works for Android v4.4 and later
+Minimum supported SDK for DDC SDK is [14](https://source.android.com/source/build-numbers)

 ### How to init the SDK?